 - Safely using social media: Journalists are expected to post on various platforms to tell and promote their stories.
 But you can get into just as much legal hot water on Twitter or Instagram as you can writing for a mainstream newspaper or magazine.

 - Giving anonymity to the vulnerable: Reporters know of several laws which mean you cannot identify certain people in your stories, such as children in court, sexual offence victims and occasionally much-hated notorious criminals.

 - Being sympathetic and discreet in times of grief and shock: By studying our journalism courses, you'll learn how to responsibly report on sensitive stories, such as suicides.
 You'll also learn how we should and should not approach those caught up in major news stories, for example the families of the victims of the Manchester Arena bombing, or those who’ve lost loved ones to the coronavirus.

 Carole Watson's journalism career spans 25 years and includes roles such as Deputy Editor of Grazia magazine, Features Editor at the News of the World and Head of Features at the Daily Mirror.
-She is now Programme Leader of BA (Hons) Fashion Journalism at the University of Sunderland.

 Published: 30 April 2020